Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 Older roofs (15-20+ years) may need more frequent inspections because New Jersey’s weather accelerates wear as materials age.
 Shingles that handled ice dams fine at age ten may fail at age twenty under the same conditions.

-Golden Home Improvements offers seasonal inspections to help catch small problems before they turn into interior damage requiring expensive repairs.
+Golden Home Exteriors offers seasonal inspections to help catch small problems before they turn into interior damage requiring expensive repairs.

 • What are the signs that New Jersey weather has damaged my roof?